Basements don't have to be moldy, that is the first thing to realize.

 Above is a photo of a basement being repaired after flooding.
 The mold damage you see is from longterm moisture exposure, not the one-time flooding event.
 This was a typical basement wall assembly, with a stud wall directly against the foundation followed by fiberglass insulation and a vapour barrier.
 Notice the difference between the studs against the foundation and the studs that formed an interior division wall; the vapour barrier did not protect the exterior wall from damage and mold growth.
 It caused the damage by prevented the wall from drying to the interior and instead sealed the moisture in.

 As one of the foremost authorities on healthy basement construction, Professor John Straube of the University of Waterloo dubbed this typical type of wall assembly a "mold incubation chamber".
-For further convincing on the topic, read 'Built wrong from the start' by Joseph Lstiburek of Building Science Corporation.
+For further convincing on the topic, read 'Built wrong from the start' by Joseph Lstiburek of the Building Science Corporation.

 Better basement insulation techniques: